AlessandroMari/BMS_Reporting/BMS Report/README.md

 For the report creation:

 - For accessing the Rmarkdown script, open the project "Report_BMS.Rproj".
 In this way you will enter directly in the right environment ("BMS Report" folder).
 Then, open Rmarkdown document "Report.Rmd" from the "files" section in the lower-right part of Rstudio window.
 - The document template is provided with text and the consequent figure positioning relative to the ITBMS report for the year 2020.
-Therefore, text is only illustrative and the user is ought to edit it according to the results achieved for its own     BMS.
+Therefore text is only illustrative and the user is ought to edit it according to the results achieved for its own BMS.